0xkohi/0xkohi.github.io/content/posts/Thanos_ransomware.md

 ## Binary analysis
 ### Information

-To start our analysis, we went for some reversing.
-First, we tried to open the initial binary with IDA pro, but we realized it is a .NET framework:
+To start our analysis, I went for some reversing.
+First, I tried to open the initial binary with IDA pro, but we realized it is a .NET framework:
 ![coucou](/images/malwr2.png)

-Instead, we went for dnSpy which is a reversing tool made for .NET so more adapted to our case.
+Instead, I went for dnSpy which is a reversing tool made for .NET so more adapted to our case.
 After opening it, we can already see some interesting class names.
-We will investigate some of them and follow the main class to understand when and why each of this class are called:
+I will investigate some of them and follow the main class to understand when and why each of this class are called:
 ![coucou](/images/malwr3.png)

-We found out that the main class is called ”Program”.
+I found out that the main class is called ”Program”.
 In this same class we can find the configuration file “.cctor” which is different for each sample and contains the options selected or not for the ransomware.
 ![coucou](/images/malwr6.png)

-We see in this file that the “AntiVM” option is not activated so it explains why the ransomware executed itself properly in our environment.
+In this file the “AntiVM” option is not activated so it explains why the ransomware executed itself properly in our environment.
 Let’s start to follow the main program

 ### Stage 1: Defense mechanisms

-We see in the first place that the ransomware uses a function called “HookApplication” with processes as parameters to write malicious code in the memory of the targeted processes.
+In a first place the ransomware calls a function called “HookApplication” with processes as parameters to write malicious code in the memory of the targeted processes.
 The processes name is written in base64:
 ![coucou](/images/malwr7.png)